MoonlightCapital/MoonlightBot-docs/management-commands/config.md

 This command allows you to set up a detection system for a role that is assigned to a user by another bot or a moderator.
 It will change the role to a temporary role and remove it after a certain duration.

+{% hint style="warning" %}
+This setting requires that MonnlightBot has access to the audit logs to detect the assignment of roles by other bots or moderators.
+{% endhint %}

 ```text
 /config roles detect-assignment <role> [enabled] [duration] [include-bots]
 ```